bairul6154/github-tutorial/README.md

 can't use any of the git commands.
 You should see (master) pop up.

-Then you can add whatever file you've just made into the staging area using `git add .` The "." at the end of `git add` means it will add every file to the staging area including deleted and renamed files.
+Then you can add whatever file you've just made into the staging area using `git add .` The "." at the end of `git add` means it will add every file to the staging area **NOT** including deleted and renamed files. <!--Where is `git add --all`?
+Remember that 'git add .' doesn't add any deleted or renamed files.-->

 Next you can edit your file by opening it manuelly on the left side where all your directories are, or use `c9` and your file name to open its working directory.
 There you can edit however you want.

 When you are happy with your edits or edited for a while, you can commit your changes to save them.

 The next step is to create that repo in github.
-Go to your github account and click on this:
+Go to your github account and click on this:  <!--Since I can't see the images posted yet, remember to explain why we create this repo and how to do so-->
 [image][addrepo]

 [addrepo]: image